itsalexcm/alex-cerezo-portfolio/README.md

 ## 📌 About
 This project is my living portfolio:

-- 🖼 Showcases design case studies
+- 🖼 Showcases design case studies (Greyfinch, Finsit, eDreams, etc.)
 - ⚙️ Demonstrates technical implementation with Vue, design tokens, and custom components
 - 🎨 Serves as a playground to test new ideas, animations, and interactions